 Black Star slinked across the hallway and accused his wife of sonar and hidden cameras.

-As if the outburst hadn't occurred, Tsubaki teased Maka, "I thought you weren't taking handouts?"
+As if the outburst hadn't occurred, Tsubaki teased Maka with, "I thought you weren't taking handouts?"

 "I said 'no'!
 He snuck them in the damn truck when I wasn't looking. ...Which means he still has my spare key that son of a-"